Gavin Sheets Preview, Player Props: White Sox vs. Royals

 Gavin Sheets At The Plate

-- Sheets has seven doubles, nine home runs and 23 walks while hitting .207.
+- Sheets has eight doubles, nine home runs and 23 walks while hitting .206.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.